WYKQ-LP

-WYKQ-LP (107.9 FM, Restauracion) is a radio station broadcasting a Contemporary Christian format.
+WYKQ-LP (107.9 FM, Candelita7) is a radio station broadcasting a Contemporary Christian format.
 Licensed to Aguadilla-Aguada, Puerto Rico, the station serves the western Puerto Rico area.
-The station is currently owned by Jose Andrés Mercado Montalvo, through Restauracion Ministries, Inc.
+The station is currently owned by Radio Transformando Vidas Corp.

 On January 4, 2019, Taller Cultural Jaycoa sells WVDJ-LP for no consideration to Restauracion Ministries, Inc, a non-profit corporation managed by Jose Mercado Montalvo and it is expected to switch to a Contemporary Christian format.
 All of the WVDJ programming has been moved to an online radio station.
 On January 9, the station changed the call letters to WYKQ-LP.
 The sale of the station was dismissed on January 19, 2019.
 Instead, WYKQ-LP had still operated by Restauracion Ministries.

 On March 3, 2020, for the second time in a row, Taller Cultural Jaycoa will sell WYKQ-LP to Restauracion Ministries, Inc; while maintaining the Contemporary Christian format.
 The sale was completed on April 14, 2020.